 I am available for real-time consultations by telephone, Skype or video conferencing, ideal for corporate board meetings.
-Please email me personally at email@example.com and concurrently text message my Hong Kong mobile +852 98198987 to ensure speedy response.
-My Skype address is andrew.k.p.leung I am also available on WeChat : Andrewkpleung
+Please email me personally at email@example.com .
+You may wish to text message me at my Hong Kong mobile +852 98198987 to ensure speedy response.
+My Skype address is andrew.k.p.leung I am also available on WeChat at Andrewkpleung and Twitter at @Andrewkpleung

 Speaking and lecturing opportunities

-Throughout the year, subject to mutual agreement, I am open to invitations for speaking engagements or visiting lectures worldwide on China-related topics.
-The following suggestions may be of interest -
+Throughout the year, subject to mutual agreement, I am open to invitations for speaking engagements or visiting lectures worldwide on China in English or Putonghua.